UFFDA

 drought

-US Drought Monitor, current week.
+US Drought Monitor — the latest weekly release.
+The vintage field carries the release date.
 The value_label reads like "D2 — Severe Drought".
 CONUS only.

 land_cover